Solar-pumped laser: Potential spacecraft applications

-Space propulsion

-There have been proposals to use solar-pumped lasers for spacecraft beam-powered propulsion.

-Solar power satellite
+Solar-energy conversion

-There have been proposals to use solar-pumped lasers for space-based solar power.
+There have been proposals to use solar-pumped laser to improve solar-energy conversion efficiently, taking advantage of laser amplification and intra-cavity use of a low-efficiency converter such as PV cells.

 Current research

-A proposal to use the solar furnace of Uzbekistan to power a solar-pumped Nd:YAG laser would have been the world's largest system of its kind, at up to 1MW of solar input power.
+A proposal to use the solar furnace of Uzbekistan to power a solar-pumped Nd:YAG laser would have been the world's largest system of its kind, at up to 1 MW of solar input power.

 However, current research efforts are focused on combining the output from several smaller concentrators, an approach that is much more achievable.